maxharlow/reconcile/README.md

 #### `uk-land-title-numbers-to-addresses`

-Look up UK [Land Registry](https://www.gov.uk/government/organisations/land-registry) title numbers (such as the result of a [PN1 search](https://www.gov.uk/government/publications/proprieters-names-search-of-the-index-pn1)), and find their addresses.
+Use [Land Registry detailed enquiries](https://eservices.landregistry.gov.uk/eservices/FindAProperty/view/DetailedEnquiryInit.do) to look up title numbers (such as the result of a [PN1 search](https://www.gov.uk/government/publications/proprieters-names-search-of-the-index-pn1)), and find their addresses.

 Parameters:
 * `titleNumberField` Title number field.
 Optional.
 Default is `"titleNumber"`.